functorz-tech/momen_doc/tutorial/how-to-set-up-payment-with-stripe-plugin.md

 4. #### Create an Appropriate Data Model in Momen

-Generally speaking, configuring payments is for purchasing, so there will be models like orders.&#x20;
+Generally speaking, configuring payments is for purchasing, so there will be models like orders.

-It should be noted that Stripe's orders can be paid multiple times, so if in your logic, an order can only be paid once, some restrictions on the payment logic need to be made (users do not have permission to pay an order that has been paid/a single order may have multiple transaction records).&#x20;
+It should be noted that Stripe's orders can be paid multiple times, so if in your logic, an order can only be paid once, some restrictions on the payment logic need to be made (users do not have permission to pay an order that has been paid/a single order may have multiple transaction records).

 Below is an example of one way to handle this, it's important to note: that different handling methods may have different data models.

 * Add a payment data model to record order ID, stripe payment ID, payment status (order\_id, stripe\_payment\_id, status, amount, currency, description, payment\_method), use the payment's id as the order ID for the payment action.
 * Add an event\_log data model to record different stages of payment events (content, type, payment\_id, stripe\_payment\_id), such as creation, in progress, failure, success, etc.
-* When successful, add an event\_log record, change the payment status to succeeded, stripe\_payment\_id to the returned payment id, change the original order's payment status to paid.&#x20;
+* When successful, add an event\_log record, change the payment status to succeeded, stripe\_payment\_id to the returned payment id, change the original order's payment status to paid.
 * When failed, add an event\_log record, change the payment status to payment\_failed, stripe\_payment\_id to the returned payment id.
 * When the return type is other statuses, change the payment's stripe\_payment\_id to the returned payment id, add an event\_log record.

-The data model is shown in the following image.&#x20;
+The data model is shown in the following image.

 <figure><img src="../.gitbook/assets/12 (2).png" alt=""><figcaption></figcaption></figure>